Terms & Conditions

 2. Balance payment

-Balance payment must be made at least ten weeks prior to the date holiday begins.
-(Eight weeks in the case of holidays entirely based in the UK).
+Balance payment for non-UK holidays must be made at least 12 weeks prior to the date the holiday begins, and at least 10 weeks prior to the date the holiday begins in the case of holidays based entirely within the UK.
 We will advise you of the due date for balance payment with your confirmation of booking.
 Should this final payment fail to reach us by the date specified on your invoice, we reserve the right to cancel your booking without any refund.
-Please note that photocopy of passport and insurance documents must be provided to Heatherlea with balance payment.
+Please note that for non-UK holidays, photocopy of passport and insurance documents must be provided to Heatherlea with balance payment.
 When we send a confirmation invoice to you a valid contract comes into existence.
 It is your responsibility to check the confirmation/final invoice together with all tickets and documents carefully when you receive them and contact us immediately if you think that any details are incorrect.

 3. Pricing and surcharges

 Whilst we endeavour to ensure that all the information and prices are accurate both on our website and in our itineraries and quotations, you must understand that occasionally minor alterations arise.
 The prices and information on our website or brochures may have changed by the time you come to book the tour.
 Whilst we endeavour to ensure their accuracy, you must ensure to check all details and prices of the tour in question with us at the time of booking.
 We reserve the right to amend the advertised prices of arrangements at any time.
 We also reserve the right to correct errors in both advertised and confirmed prices.
 Please note: Changes and errors sometimes occur.
 You must check the price of your chosen arrangements at the time of booking.
 Once you have paid a deposit, your holiday price is fixed subject to the following qualifications: